22 minutes of terror: How passengers, pilots kept crippled Southwest Flight 1380 from turning deadlier

 "I just said, 'Jesus ... send your angels,'" he recalled.

-Oxygen masks fell, dangling, from the ceiling.
+Oxygen masks fell from the ceiling.
 In their panic, many passengers donned them incorrectly.
 Photos show their noses protruding above the yellow cups that funnel vital oxygen to passengers' lungs when an airplane cabin depressurizes.
 Other passengers ignored the masks and rushed to Riordan's aid.

 The pilot tried to calm the cabin, but amid the screams, the engine noise and the whirling outside air, passengers struggled to hear, said Amy Serafini, who was in Row 15.
 The plane rolled sharply, 41 degrees to the left, before pilots quickly righted the aircraft.